Progress on the mudroom and laundry room is well underway! The shiplap and trim are finished and I’m loving the way the room is headed.

 The entire mudroom and laundry room are getting covered, you can see the layout of that area below.

-The process of putting shiplap on the wall is pretty much the same as the faux planks, you simply attach it to the wall using a nail gun.
+The process of installing shiplap over drywall is pretty much the same as the faux planks, you simply attach it to the wall using a nail gun.
 The only difference is the real thing is heavy, so finding the studs and marking them first is a must.

 So here was the laundry room earlier this month…